-- Blood Stain Card(s) (such as Whatman® non-FTA) - Envelopes - Disposable Transfer pipet or 1 m $\ell$ pipet with sterile tip
+- Blood Stain Card(s) (such as Whatman® non-FTA) - Envelopes - Disposable Transfer pipet or mechanical pipette with filter barrier tip

 - 4.1 Label stain card with a minimum of case number, item number, date and initials.
 Subject name may also be placed on the card for identification purposes. - 4.2 Label blood sample tube with case number, item number, date, initials, and blood level.
-Mix the tube thoroughly by inversion. - 4.3 Remove cap from blood tube and draw $\sim 1 \text{m}\ell$ of blood into pipet.
-Carefully spot, at minimum, $1 \text{ drop } (\sim 50 \text{u}\ell)$ blood onto each circle. - 4.4 Allow bloodstain card to air-dry completely before packaging. - 4.5 Place the dried stain card into an envelope ( $\sim$ 61⁄2" x 91⁄2").
+Mix the tube thoroughly by inversion. - 4.3 Remove cap from blood tube and draw blood into pipet.
+Carefully spot, at minimum, 1 drop (\sim 50u l) blood onto each circle. - 4.4 Allow bloodstain card to air-dry completely before packaging. - 4.5 Place the dried stain card into an envelope (\sim 61⁄2" x 91⁄2").
 Seal envelope with evidence tape on flap and label with initials and date across seal.
 The stain card will be sampled and given a sub-item number in ILIMS.
-An ILIMS barcode will be printed and placed on the envelope containing the bloodstains.
+An ILIMS barcode will be printed and placed on the envelope containing the bloodstains. - NOTE: bloodstains associated with a sexual assault evidence collection kit will be placed back in the kit without an ILIMS barcode.